yevhen/Streamstone/README.md

 ## Limitations

-The write batch size limit, imposed by Azure Table Storage, is 100 entities, therefore:
+While Streamstone allows you to pass any number of events to `Stream.Write`, the max batch size limit imposed by Azure Table Storage is 100 entities, therefore:

-+ The maximum write batch size is 99 entities (100 - 1 header entity)
++ The batch will be automatically flushed for every 99 events (100 - 1 header entity)
-+ With duplicate event detection enabled, maximum write batch size is 49 events (100/2 - 1 header entity)
++ The batch will be automatically flushed for every 49 events with id being set (100/2 - 1 header entity)
++ You will get back `InvalidOperationException` when trying to write an event which together with its includes is over max batch size limit
++ The actual size in bytes of event payload is not taken into account, so all limitations outlined below still apply

 Other limitations of the underlying Azure Table Storage API: